My recipes → Your inbox. Sign up today!

 I’m a big fan of microwaved oats.
 It’s a very easy way to get a warm, comforting, nutritious breakfast on the table in just five minutes.

-The secret weapon for extra delicious microwave oats is mixing some egg whites into the oats once they are halfway through cooking.
+Like I mentioned when I shared my classic go-to oatmeal recipe, the secret weapon for extra delicious microwave oats is mixing some egg whites into the oats once they are halfway through cooking.
 Not only does this add some protein to your breakfast, (which has been proven to help us stay full longer) but it makes the oats creamy, fluffy, and extra yummy.

 Just be sure to add the whites in at the halfway point.
 This ensures that you don’t end up with scrambled eggs in your oats.